giga-sec/gigaSec-Tech-Notes/3. Notes/+Home.md

 Maybe not that good?
-- I've kind of experience a ridigity where I am afraid to touch permanent notes because I might break its readability or its understandability.
+- I've kind of experience ridigity where I am afraid to touch permanent notes because I might break its readability or its understandability.
 But it could be solved by transforming the note into fleeting, and opportunistically make the note permanent.
 Also perhaps put the new info at the bottom of the note.

 Good